yunfengsay/typescript-sdk/src/examples/README.md

 ## Notes

 - These examples demonstrate the basic usage of the Streamable HTTP transport
-- The server manages sessions for stateful connections
+- The server manages sessions between the calls
 - The client handles both direct HTTP responses and SSE streaming responses